 Somewhere far east

-the sound of Job’s primal scream
+The sound of Job’s primal scream

 still tearing through the air.